top of page

 1:1 Interviews

 As well as knowing what questions to ask and how to articulate them, being a good listener also helps.
-You need to be aware that people say may not be wholly representative of what they do.
+You need to be aware that what people say may not be wholly representative of what they do.

 Pros